Paappan: Plot

 Bennitta's family members; her father Issac, mother Kathrina, brother Fr.
 Bennett had died mysteriously.
-Using age progression technology, Paappan scans Bennitta's photo and finds that Sherly Somasundaram is Bennitta, and kidnaps her with Michael's help, it was Michael who had sneaked into Sherly's house as Paappan was suspicious about her from the beginning.
+Using age progression technology, Paappan scans Bennitta's photo and finds that Sherly is Bennitta, and kidnaps her with Michael's help.
+It was Michael who had sneaked into Sherly's house and recovered an old school photo from Pulimala school in Sherly's album.
+Paappan had directed Michael to spy on her because he was suspicious about her from the beginning.
 Paappan reveals the findings to Bhaskar and Vincy, where Vincy learns that Jayashankar, Soman and Bennitta's brother Fr.
 Bennet were college friends.
-Paappan interrogates Sherly/Bennitta and learns that Simon was brutally murdered by her family, Rajan, Jayashankar, Soman and Fr.
-Bennet.
-Helplessly Bennitta watched Simon being killed and blamed for stealing the cross.
+Paappan interrogates Bennitta and learns that Simon was brutally murdered by her family, Rajan, Jayashankar, Soman and Fr.
+Bennet in an honour killing incident.
+Bennitta had to helplessly watch Simon being killed, burnt to death and later blamed for stealing the cross and running away.

-Bennitta vowed vengeance and had secretly killed her family members.
-Vincy also received Jayashankar's confession about the honour killing.
-Paappan and Bhaskar find Simon's body and prove his innocence.
-Paappan reveals that Simon's younger brother Solomon was also involved with Sherly/Bennitta, where he receives a call from Solomon, who had kidnapped Vincy.
-Paappan meets Solomon at a church and it is revealed that Paappan was also present at Simon's death but couldn't help him as a young Vincy was falling sick while on a holiday and took her to hospital.
-Solomon locks Vincy in a shed and sets it alight.
-In a fight, Paappan kills Solomon and saves Vincy, but is arrested for killing Solomon.
-Three years later, Paappan is released from prison and reunites with Vincy and his family.